Rach-toomuchgoogling/kani-world-docs/docs/project-wallets.md

 ---
 layout: page
-title: Wallets
+title: Project Wallets
-parent: Documentation
+parent: About The Project
 ---
 # Wallets
-There are several Algorand wallet addresses associated with Kani World.
+There are several Algorand wallet addresses associated with the Kani World Project.
 Their uses are detailed below.

 ## Kappa Bot Wallet